 Students can spend their merit points in an online reward store, exchanging them for a wide range of items including stationery items, treats and raffle tickets.
-The school celebrates the achievements and efforts of pupils throughout the year and at the KS3 Awards Evening, an end of year Rewards Trip (voted for by the School Council), and KS4 and KS5 Presentation Evenings.
+The school celebrates the achievements and efforts of pupils throughout the year via year assemblies and end of term/ end of year rewards trips as voted for by the School Council.
+There are also KS4 and KS5 Presentation Evenings.